kolesarm/ShiftShareSE/README.md

 ## Installation

-You can install the released version of dfadjust from [CRAN](https://CRAN.R-project.org/package=ShiftShareSE) with:
+You can install the released version of `ShiftShareSE` from [CRAN](https://CRAN.R-project.org/package=ShiftShareSE) with:

 ``` r
 install.packages("ShiftShareSE")
 ```

-Alternatively, you can get the current the development version from GitHub:
+Alternatively, you can get the current development version from GitHub:

 ``` r
 install.packages("remotes") # if not installed